 Combining high-quality blog posts with a social media post is a win-win that can take your small business to new heights.

 5. Content Creation Demands a Schedule

 Want to get blog traffic?
 It can’t happen on accident.
 You’ve got to create original content regularly to fight your way to the top of search engine results and stay there.
 This means your small business website should have a content strategy that involves frequent new blog posts.

 It may sound scary to write and post and promote articles on a weekly or monthly basis.
 Especially if you’re not a blogger and are a sole proprietor.
 But you didn’t get into business because it’s easy did you?

 Of course not.
 Besides, you need more structure.
 Writing a blog post on a regular basis gets you into a marketing rhythm.
 It reminds you that things need to be done every day, every week, and every month to keep your business front and center, where it can be found with ease by anyone seeking your services.

 Remember the marketing campaign you started three weeks late?
 A company blog schedule could have helped remedy that.
 You would have had marketing on the brain already.
 The call to action would have been mapped out weeks in advance.
 And your social network would have been ready to receive your message, because you would have kept in touch with them on a regular basis.

 Want some help developing a successful blog for your business?
 Wish you didn’t have to figure out what to write or find time to write it?
-Contact me for a no-obligation, free consultation.
+Let me write your SEO content.
 We will discuss goals for your business website and how we can work together to make it happen.
 If we decided to work together, I’ll start writing blog entries on your behalf about industry trends and other information to position you as an industry expert.
 Before you know it, your small business blog will go from dead weight to a lead-generation tool!